Arkansas Tech University: Nicknames

-On November 15, 1919, John Tucker, a 17-year-old freshman from Russellville, scored two touchdowns and kicks two extra points to lead the Second District Agricultural School Aggies to a 14–0 upset win over Jonesboro.
+On November 15, 1919, John Tucker, a 17-year-old freshman from Russellville, scored two touchdowns and kicked two extra points to lead the Second District Agricultural School Aggies to a 14–0 upset win over Jonesboro.
 In newspaper accounts following the game, Tucker and his teammates were referred to as "Wonder Boys," and the nickname remains to this day.
 Tucker was labeled as "The Original Wonder Boy" and was associated with the school for the rest of his life.
 He went on to play on the University of Alabama's Rose Bowl team in 1931 and served Arkansas Tech in a variety of roles – including coach, athletic director and chemistry professor – between 1925 and 1972.
 Two buildings on the Tech campus – Tucker Coliseum and Tucker Hall – are named in his honor.

 Tired of being referred to as the Wonder Girls or Wonderettes, the female athletes of Arkansas Tech held a contest in the spring of 1975 to determine what their new mascot would be.
 Several names were nominated, but in the end, the athletes selected Golden Suns as their new nickname.